 Make it feel fun

-If a child is frightened of anything, the activity is not going to be enjoyable.
-Before I took Pippa out on the road, or into any challenging environment, we worked on making sure she was happy and confident on her bike.
+Before taking a child out on their bike, it’s important to ensure that they feel happy and confident on it.
+If a child is scared of biking, they won’t enjoy the activity.
+That’s why it’s crucial to choose the right bike for a child and make sure they are comfortable and confident riding it before going out on the road or into any challenging environment.
+For instance, before I took Pippa out for a ride, I made sure she was comfortable and confident on her bike, and we worked on building her confidence gradually.
 All those laps of the playground with her hand on her head gave her handling skills and confidence.
 When we first started cycling together on the road we began by going around the one-way system together on Sunday mornings when the traffic was quiet.
 We built up the challenges as her own confidence grew.

 Cycling should be as natural as walking

 Children must be able to ride a bike as naturally as they walk or run before you take them into more difficult environments.
 If all their focus is on staying upright, they don’t have the capacity to negotiate hazards.
 The same applies to any newcomer to cycling – if they can’t ride a bike as second nature then, when they get out on to the road, they are having to think too much about the mechanics of cycling and are therefore not paying attention to traffic and road conditions.

 Competition can help develop skills and confidence

 Practising skills, playing games on bikes and competing all help to develop skills to the point where they become instinctive and natural.
 My daughter Pippa was a member of the local children’s cycling club, CogSet and attended weekly coaching sessions.
 The club also encouraged the children to race and, luckily, we live near a closed-road racing circuit.
 The first race she did, she came home with a trophy!
 After that there was no stopping her.